 When I signed my adoption papers for Peachy, I agreed to provide a parrot-worthy home for him.
 Nancy at Bird's Of Paradise in Wichita, KS , looked me in the eye and clearly told me that Peachy needed a bath every day.
 Looking back, this advice was really important.
 People are captivated by birds not only because they can learn to talk, but they have such astoundingly beautiful feathering.
 Moluccan Cockatoo's sport a beautiful peach flavor in their white background feathering.
 I've so often enjoyed and showed off Peachy's astounding colorful feathers.

-Nancy knew that the cockatoo dust or any powder-down parrot dust is difficult to live with.
-First, dusty feathers appear dull.
+Nancy knew that the cockatoo dust and dander (or any powder-down parrot for that matter) is difficult to live with.
+First, dusty feathers appear dull and when you pet a dusty bird, it looks like you've erased a chalk board with your hand.
 A dull looking parrot isn't pretty, nor is it comfortable for the bird.
 All that dust dries out your birds skin, makes the feathers appear unhealthy, causes unnatural preening and makes your parrot feel yucky.
 The bird knows it is not in superior condition.

 In the wild, feather condition significantly affects a wild parrots ability to feel healthy and attract a mate.
 Our captive parrots have these same psychological and physical needs regarding feather care and they suffer when not bathed several times a week.
 We do too.